mydataglobal/bylaws/README.md

 The Board may nominate an Executive director.
 The authority delegated to the Executive Director will then be defined by the Board.

-## 5.2 Steering Committee

-The Steering Committee is responsible for assisting the Board in its oversight of the Association's internal regulations and following the approved strategy.

-The Steering Committee shall conduct the annual performance audit and report it in the spring general meeting.

-The Steering Committee shall consist of six (6) members representing the association membership, half of them from each membership class.
-The representatives of each membership class shall be elected among the Association’s members at the autumn general meeting.
-Members of the Steering Committee that are candidates for election cannot review the other candidates for that election.

-## 5.3 Steering Committee Members’ Term of Office

-The term of office for the Steering Committee members is two (2) fiscal years and annually one half or approximately one half of the members of the Steering Committee are to retire.

-A fixed-term extension to the term of office of a sitting steering committee member may be granted by decision of the association's membership in a general meeting.

-A member can be a Steering Committee member for a maximum of two (2) consecutive terms.

 # ARTICLE 6 – Committees